 I’ve been to the tiny town of Lagos in the Algarve, Portugal on three separate visits, but it wasn’t until the most recent trip that I visited the 17th-century maritime fortress, Forte da Ponta da Bandeira (a.k.a Ponta da Bandeira Fort).

-Today, the museum is used to house artefacts from Portuguese discoveries.
-Entrance costs 2 euros per person, but it’s well worth it for a look around.
+Today, the museum is used to house artifacts from Portuguese discoveries.
+The entrance costs 2 euros per person, but it’s well worth it for a look around.